bradleybauer/music_visualizer/docs/README.md

 # Usage

 The program is meant to feel like using shadertoy.
-What this means is that the user writes a .frag file that renders to a fullscreen quad (actually a window sized quad).
+The user writes a .frag file that renders to a screen sized quad.
 If the user wants multipass buffers, then multiple .frag files should be written.
 The name of a buffer is the file name of the frag file without the .frag extension.
-The contents of a buffer are available in all buffer shaders as i[buffer name here].
-So if the buffers A.frag and a B.frag exist, then B can access the contents of A by doing texture(iA, pos);.
+A buffer's output is available in all buffers as i{Filename w/o extension}.
+So if the files A.frag and B.frag exist, then buffer B can access the contents of buffer A by doing texture(iA, pos);.

 Every shader must contain an image.frag file, just like shadertoy.

+Buffers are rendered in alphabetical order and image.frag is always rendered last.
+If two buffers have the same name but different case, such as A.frag and a.frag, then the render order is unspecified.
+Do not use non ascii characters in file names ( I use tolower in the code to alphabetize the buffer file list ).

 Code for a shader should be located in a folder named shaders that is in the same directory as the executable.
 Subdirectories of shaders/ can also contain code but that code will not be considered a part of the currently rendered shader.